lachlanc/py-ardx/public/content/eprimer.md

 Used for prototyping circuits

 ### Things to watch out for:
-The points in each row are connected horizontally
+The points in each row are connected horizontally.
+The 2 long Vertical columns down each side are also connected and are used for commonly used things like Vcc (Supply voltage) and GND.

 <hr/>
 <a id="resistor"></a>